grmkris/opensource-orchestra/gift-pyusd/README.md

      --private-key $PRIVATE_KEY \
      --rpc-url $SEPOLIA_RPC_URL
    ```
-4. Verify the mint and donation were recorded (see the "On-chain verification" section below for sample commands).
+4. Verify the mint and gift were recorded (see the "On-chain verification" section below for sample commands).

-### MultiGift (allocate donations to multiple artists + mint one SBT)
+### MultiGift (allocate gifts to multiple artists + mint one SBT)

 Allocate a total PYUSD amount across multiple registered artists in one transaction and mint a single receipt SBT.
 The script now accepts CLI arguments directly (no JSON config needed).